Laporte, Saskatchewan

 Laporte is a hamlet in the Canadian province of Saskatchewan.
+Located within the Rural Municipality of Chesterfield No. 261, it lies at the intersection of Highways 44 and 635.
+The Mantario subdivision of the Big Sky Rail railway passes through the community.
 Listed as a designated place by Statistics Canada, the hamlet had a population of five in the Canada 2006 Census.